 Rancho Palos Verdes, CA 90275

-Please see MCU Interim Title IX Policy on Prohibited Sexual Harassment for detailed information about Marymount California University’s grievance procedures and process, including how to report or file a complaint of sex discrimination or sexual harassment, and how Marymount California University will respond.
+Please see MCU Title IX Policy on Prohibited Sexual Harassment for detailed information about Marymount California University’s grievance procedures and process, including how to report or file a complaint of sex discrimination or sexual harassment, and how Marymount California University will respond.

 Marymount California University will provide supportive measures as appropriate, as reasonably available, and without charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Supportive measures may include counseling, academic accommodations, changes in work or housing location, mutual restrictions on contact between the parties, and other similar measures.
-Please contact the Title IX Coordinator for more information.
+Supportive measures may include counseling, academic accommodations, changes in work or housing location, mutual restrictions on contact between the parties and other similar measures.
+Please contact the Title IX coordinator for more information.

-Materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process may be found here.
+Materials used to train Title IX coordinators, investigators, decision-makers and any person who facilitates an informal resolution process may be found here.